Skip to main content

 Checklist for Project Managers: Key Responsibilities with Groundhawk

-• Ensure build team have a Groundhawk device with a SIM card.
+Ensure build team has a Groundhawk device with a SIM card

-• Ensure the users have their own user accounts.
-Accounts are typically requested from Groundhawk Admin internally OR if such doesn’t exist from support@groundhawk.io providing i) person name, phone number, email, ii) person role (field user, project manager, documenter)
+Ensure the users have their own user accounts.
+Accounts are typically requested from Groundhawk Admin internally, or if one doesn’t exist, from support@groundhawk.io providing i) the person's full name, phone number, email, and ii) the person's role (field user, project manager, documenter)

-• Ensure build team has done Groundhawk user training and certification.
-See more <link to training course>
+Ensure build team has done Groundhawk user training and certification.
+See more here: Course

-• Create project and assign users to project.
-See <portal instructions>
+Create the project and assign users to the project.
+See Portal Instructions

-Especially first days sets the tone, as it is important that the team gets it right and they notice that the mapping and documentation is being used by project manager to ensure quality.
+The first days can really set the tone, as it is important that the team gets it right the first time and they notice that the mappings and documentation are being used by the project manager to ensure quality

 Check progress and gaps.
-Ensure that the team is mapping all that is being built to ensure mapping and reality matches.
-Compare also that there are no gaps in the mapping especially compared to plan.
+Ensure that the team is mapping all that is being built to ensure the as-built and plans match

-Check build quality from photos portal on daily basis.
-Typical issues to address are
+Check build quality from photos in the portal on a daily basis.
+Typical issues to address are:

 • Are all interesting quality related work process elements captured with photos (work site protection, overall pictures)

 Check with documentation.
-If you are unsure the team captures everything correctly it is good practice to do first documentation of the first small area after a week or two to ensure everything is captured well.
+If you are unsure the team captures everything correctly, it is good practice to do the first documentation after a week or two to ensure everything is captured well

-Provide feedback to team how they need to improve their mapping and build-out.
+Provide feedback to the team on how they need to improve their mapping and build-out

 Before end of the build, ensure the team really has mapped everything